 Prescription Drug Addiction

 Although prescription drugs are legal and overseen by doctors, their misuse can wreak havoc on a person’s brain, body, and life.
 Unfortunately, the National Institute on Drug Abuse (NIDA) estimates that 18 million people misused prescription drugs for non-medical reasons in 2017.
-Chronic misuse can lead to increased risk of heart attacks, seizures, strokes, cerebral hemorrhage, and psychosis, as well as liver, kidney, and lung damage.
+Chronic misuse can lead to increased risk of heart attacks, seizures, strokes, cerebral hemorrhage, psychosis, liver, kidney, and lung damage.
 Luckily, our rehabilitation programs can help people addicted to prescription drugs get on the path to long-term recovery.
 Contact Solution Based Treatment & Detox by calling 833.999.1941 for help with a prescription drug addiction.

 Opioids are painkillers.
 As such, doctors prescribe them to help treat severe pain caused by injury, surgery or accidents.
 Opioids also help ease persistent pain associated with diseases like cancer or chronic headaches and toothaches.